 When searching for a student apartment or that ideal private room near the university for your internship or your new job, everyone has a different idea of what’s important for their accommodation.
 For some, it’s all about the price and staying within a strict budget, while for others, location is absolutely crucial.
 However, one thing everyone will need to face at some point is the all-important rental agreement.

-Just the often-complex terminology used in a lease agreement can be overwhelming, but remember that signing a rental contract is a necessity, so it isn’t something you can avoid.
+The often-complex terminology used in a lease agreement can be overwhelming, but remember that signing a rental contract is a necessity, so it isn’t something you can avoid.
 In fact, never go into a verbal agreement with a landlord.
 The contract is put in place to protect the tenant just as much as the individual or company leasing the property.

 Things can vary somewhat from country to country, but will mostly contain and require the same components.